cfullerton/lambda-catfacts/README.md

 ## TODO: Make a better example webpage.

+A "Cat Facts" clone made using AWS services and node.js.
+Sends texts to a group on a schedule.
+Use the code in this repo and these steps to create your own:

 ## Step 1 - Create SNS Topics

   - Create a new sns topic.
 Note its ARN, you will be using this topic to subscribe endpoints and  publish topics to.